 “Me and my friends were at a concert last night September 5th 2011 at the Toronto docks.
 Out in the water we seen a creature...It was black maybe 2 ft wide and only slithered on the surface, never jumped, but came up enough to expose it’s large fin.
 I seen it three times in roughly 30 min and my friend seen it twice before we had to go into the concert.
 At first we thought there might be a possibility of fresh water dolphins but no sightings have been recorded.”

-It’s with a heavy heart that I confirm there are no freshwater dolphins in the Great Lakes (and don’t worry, there aren’t any sharks either).
+It’s with a heavy heart that I confirm there are no freshwater dolphins in the Great Lakes (but don’t worry, there aren’t any sharks either).
 In any case, no monster sightings have been documented since 2011.

 Still, Lake Ontario’s monster is one the most sighted lake monsters in Canada, with legends cropping up across various cultures and time periods.